 Limitations

 The results of this study should be considered with the following limitations in mind.
 First, in Experiment One, pairs were randomly selected based on their cosine values, with 21 low, medium, and high pairs each being selected.
 This method was selected to get a range of values across FSG and LSA.
 However, the set of norms used to generate the stimuli pairs contained a disproportionate number of pairs low in FSG and LSA strength compared to medium or high strength pairs.
 For example, the database contained a total 356 high COS pairs, of which 326 were had low FSG, 26 were medium, and only four pairs were in high both COS and FSG.
 LSA followed a similar trend, with only two pairs in the entire dataset being high on all three network norms.
-Because of this, COS was equally represented at all three levels of overlap strength, but pairs were much more likely to have weaker associative or thematic relationships.
+Because of this limitation, COS was equally represented at all three levels of overlap strength, but pairs were much more likely to have weaker associative or thematic relationships.

-In addition to the limitations above, the stimuli selected for Experiment Two also had to be included in several unrelated databases of single word norms, which severely limited which words could be selected.
+In addition to the limitations above, the stimuli selected for Experiment Two also had to be included in several unconnected databases of single word norms, which severely limited which words could be selected.
 For example, Experiment Two contained 56 word pairs with weak associative relationships, six with moderate overlap, and only one pair with high associative overlap.
 To help control for this, the single word norm analyses in Experiment Two used a combined data set where single word norms were gathered for the stimuli used in Experiment One, although this dataset contained several NAs for each single word norm predictor.
 While mean judgment and recall scores remained fairly stable across both experiments, some of the discrepancy between interaction findings (in particular the change in the direction of the interaction when predicting recall) may be remedied by using a more balanced set of stimuli.
-As such future studies should focus on creating larger, more comprehensive collections of word norms for use in these types of studies.
+As such future studies should focus on creating overlap beteween current normed databases, as well as larger, more comprehensive collections of word norms for use in these types of studies.

 REFERENCES